PythWare/Aldnoah-Engine/README.md

+# Update

+Aldnoah Engine is going to be changed in the near future to match the more high end design of Katsuki Engine.
+For now Aldnoah Engine is usable but keep an eye out as time goes on, Aldnoah Engine will be rewritten and more advanced in version 2.0.
+One of the changes will be removing the use of config files since I have a decided to go a different route for supporting Omega Force games.

 # Aldnoah Engine Info
 Aldnoah Engine is a PC-only modding toolkit for Koei Tecmo games that store assets in BIN containers and IDX index pairs.
 It ships with a Tkinter GUI that lets you unpack/decompress game files with taildata, repack g1pack1/g1pack2/KVS subcontainers, and launch a built-in Mod Creator and Mod Manager.
 When you unpack, Aldnoah Engine appends a tiny 6 byte taildata guide to each extracted file which is a 1 byte idx_marker, 4 bytes idx_entry_offset, and a 1 byte comp_marker.
 The Mod Manager uses that taildata to know exactly which IDX entry to patch and which BIN to append to, then it can also restore/disable mods safely later.
 Game-specific behavior is defined in Configs/<GAME>.ref, loaded by load_ref_config().
 The loader supports single values, comma lists, continuation lines, and repeated keys.